-takeover bid to the representatives of the employees, or where no such representatives exist, the employees themselves.
-The representatives or employees may then give their opinion regarding the takeover bid within three days of the presentation being made.

-3. Inform / Notify 3.1.
-Forward the information drafted for the attention of the respective addressee 'in good time' (in cases such as those described in Point 2.2., this means before the date of the transfer; in cases such as those described in Points 2.3., within 24 hours of the obligation having been terminated; in cases such as those prescribed in Point 2.4., within eight days of the obligation having been terminated; in cases such as those described in Point 2.5., it should be done immediately; and in cases such as those described in Point 2.6., above, within five days after the day on which the takeover bid is announced).
+- 2.6. in cases such as those described in Point 1.4., the management board of the offeree company shall present its opinion regarding the takeover bid to the representatives of the employees, or where no such representatives exist, the employees themselves.
+The representatives or employees may then give their opinion regarding the takeover bid within three days of the presentation being made. - 3.1.
+Forward the information drafted for the attention of the respective addressee 'in good time' (in cases such as those described in Point 2.2., this means before the date of the transfer; in cases such as those described in Points 2.3., within 24 hours of the obligation having been terminated; in cases such as those prescribed in Point 2.4., within eight days of the obligation having been terminated; in cases such as those described in Point 2.5., it should be done immediately; and in cases such as those described in Point 2.6., above, within five days after the day on which the takeover bid is announced). - 4.1.

-4. Consult 4.1.
 The employer must consult the works council regarding the transaction being considered, and provide the works council with information important for understanding its impact on the position of employees.
-The works council must then forward its observations regarding the proposed transaction for the attention of the employer within eight days (if a works council has not been established, all its rights and obligations are to be assumed by a shop steward).

-5. Implement 5.1.
-In accordance with Points 1. - 4.
+The works council must then forward its observations regarding the proposed transaction for the attention of the employer within eight days (if a works council has not been established, all its rights and obligations are to be assumed by a shop steward). - 5.1.
+In accordance with Points 1.-4.

-B. Asset Deal

-I. Obligations of the seller

-1. Check whether

-1.1. a collective agreement exists;
+- 1.1. a collective agreement exists;

-1.2. a works council exists;
+- 1.2. a works council exists:

-1.3. a shop steward has been nominated (if a works council does not exist).
+- 1.3. a shop steward has been nominated (if a works council does not exist).